© 2024 Connecticut Public

 Police said their investigation found Thomas allegedly misused a church credit card to direct funds to a shell company, then to his personal accounts.
 He faces charges of second degree larceny and second degree money laundering.

-Thomas directed questions about the case Wednesday to his lawyer, attorney Ron Johnson.
-Johnson could not immediately be reached for comment.
+Thomas directed questions about the case Wednesday to his lawyer, Ron Johnson.
+Johnson declined comment because he said Thomas is still waiting to review the allegations.

 Thomas, a Hartford native, was sworn into office for his first term on the Hartford City Council in January as a member of the Working Families Party.